Your main objective has to be to serve your readers with good and useful information. But to reach potential visitors you do need the search engines.

-You should spend time trying to rank old articles higher in the search engines.
-You will find that it is often easier than trying to rank a brand new article.
+This is also why you should spend time trying to rank old articles higher in the search engines.
+And you will find that it is often easier than trying to rank a brand new article.

 The good news?
 Anyone can achieve good rankings with hard work and dedication.
 You can outrank bigger websites.
 But you have to earn it.
 And it will not happen overnight.